Torndeco/pyBEscanner/README.txt

 Thx for the following people for helping out with this project

-Nanomo for creating the c# app for kicking players k4n30 for updating the filters & finding my mistakes ziellos2k for creating the BattleNET C# library
+Nanomo for creating the c# app for kicking players k4n30 for updating the rules & finding my mistakes ziellos2k for creating the BattleNET C# library

 and everyone else that i forgot....